In your language arts and English classes, you will encounter many specific terms that relate to writing.

 Myth – A story passed down over the generations that was once believed to be true.

-Oxymoron – Two words of contradictory meaning that are placed next to each other to make a point.
+Oxymoron – Two words of nearly opposite meaning that are put together for a special effect.

 Parable – A short story that teaches a moral or religious lesson.